jarusll/the-logs/index.md

 I have a mini plan and I am going to commit to it.
 I can't stress how good TDD & tests as specs are.

+I have a mini plan and I will be working on it this week.
+I have been trying to build a prototype and I was lost with details.
+Unit tests give clarity & confidence.

+*gregarious*

 # 2022-06-25

 I've been observing my kittens and I think this is what goes in their tiny kitten heads.